tikv/community/community-membership.md

 - Control overall code quality of projects under the SIG
 - Guide Contributors and Reviewers to contribute to TiKV continuously
-- Participate in Committer meetings regularly and have knowledge priority regarding project development
+- Participate in Committer meetings regularly and join regarding project development
 - Participate in design discussions
 - Get the profile listed on the membership page of the corresponding SIG